Frequently Asked Questions

 What are the revenue sources for the District?

 Besides property taxes, investment income and building permits are the other major sources of revenue.
-The District focuses on revenue generation and starting in early 2024, pay parking at three destination parks will be implemented.
-However, it remains to be seen how much revenue will be generated from that program.
+The District focuses on revenue generation and starting in early 2024, pay parking at three destination parks was implemented.

 The present windfall interest revenue isn't permanent and is expected to diminish soon.
 When this revenue stream is no longer accessible, how do we compensate for the loss in revenue?